IF THERE IS A MOTHERLAND for American beer drinkers, it is Ireland.

 Even Carlow, which got its start by reviving traditional Irish styles that had been dumbed down by big producers, is now producing barrel-aged ales and single-hop India pale ales.

-“People want hoppier beer, more interesting flavors,” said O’Hara.
+“People want hoppier beer, more interesting flavors,” O’Hara said.

 Want to learn more?
-I’m taking over the second floor of McGillin’s Old Ale House (1310 Drury St., Center City) March 23 at 6 p.m., to share more details and some great O’Hara’s ale, including the brewery’s new collaboration brew (yes, that’s now a thing in Ireland) with Virginia’s Starr Hill Brewery.
-Tix are 10 bucks, online or at the door.
+I’m taking over the second floor of McGillin’s Old Ale House (1310 Drury St., Center City) Wednesday at 6 p.m., to share more details and some great O’Hara’s ale, including the brewery’s new collaboration brew (yes, that’s now a thing in Ireland) with Virginia’s Starr Hill Brewery.
+Tix are 10 bucks, via my website or at the door.